jinnonn/jinon_study_repo/README.md

 # jinon_study_repo
 ---
+## P.S.
+DEPRICATED INFO BELOW
+I ended up my studiying and currently working as DevOps engineer, and too lazy to edit that info :Ь

+---

 Just some repo for my DevOps/SRE/Coding studying.
 Here i will be sharing some scripts/codes for storaging my studying progress.